ibexa/documentation-developer/docs/guide/http_cache.md

 2\.
 Ajax/JS lookup to "uncached" custom Symfony Controller(s):

 This method does not consume memory in Varnish.
 It can optionally be cached with custom logic: Symfony Cache on server side and/or with client side caching techniques.
-This should be done as Ajax/JS lookup to avoid the uncached request slowing down the whole delivery of Vanish if it's done as ESI.
+This should be done as Ajax/JS lookup to avoid the uncached request slowing down the whole delivery of Vanish if it is done as ESI.

 This solution requires more effort depending on project requirements (traffic load, etc.).